Search for

 On the other hand, if familiar, complete, appropriate, audible, readable and/or sufficient words are being used during (face to face) communication, interaction, encounter, exchange and reciprocation then congruence between the cluster of words and corresponding nonverbal clues (available if any) is the determining factors for reliability and truthfulness in the given context.
 Prof. Dr. Mehrabian’s study too emphasized congruence.

 The bottom line of this myth debunking or myth busting article is that nonverbal share in any human interaction isn't always or absolutely 93% (or any fixed number) at all but entirely relative.
-The nonverbal share or its percentage can and does conditionally change and even reach up to 100%.
+The nonverbal share and/or its percentage can and/or does conditionally change and even reach up to 100%.

-Next time if anybody publicly writes and speaks about 93% of nonverbal share then you could confidently explain the nonverbal relativity of human communication with a few best supporting examples, including some of the aforementioned ones.
+Next time if anybody publicly writes and/or speaks about 93% of nonverbal share in human communication then you'll confidently explain the nonverbal relativity of human communication with a few best supporting examples, including some of the aforementioned ones.

 [Critical Note: Although every human communication isn't always and/or entirely nonverbal, our bodies, physical conditions, movements and actions do keep revealing a lot about ourselves automatically, unmistakably and reliably throughout our lives, which is just beyond our imagination.